 Should we throw in the cost of a truck to pull the trailer?
 Simply double those two figures above.
 Yep, you could be trading up over half a million dollars for a combination pickup truck/boat/ trailer.
 I’m getting …. light… headed…

-Now I don’t know about you, but that’s a lot of coin to forego for the pleasure of bopping around on the water between June and August (what is that, 25% of the year?) and mostly one day a week (Saturday or Sunday).
+Now I don’t know about you, but that’s a lot of money to forego for the pleasure of bopping around on the water between June and August (what is that, 25% of the year?) and mostly one day a week (Saturday or Sunday).
 In fairness, let’s all agree that boating is flipping FUN.

 The question is, are there alternatives that can keep us financially sound and still enjoying the water during our precious summer months?
 Keep reading…